LeanerCloud/AutoSpotting/README.md

 Similar in concept to @alestic's [unreliable-town-clock](https://alestic.com/2015/05/aws-lambda-recurring-schedule/), but internally using the new CloudWatch events just like in his later developments.
-* It is configured generate a CloudWatch event every 5 minutes, which is then launching the Lambda function.
+* It is configured to generate a CloudWatch event, for triggering the Lambda function.
+* The default frequency is every 5 minutes, but it is configurable using CloudFormation

 ### Lambda function ###
-* AWS Lambda function connected to the event generator, which triggers it periodically, currently every 5 minutes.
+* AWS Lambda function connected to the event generator, which triggers it periodically.
-* Written in Python, but it may be rewritten/replaced at some point once AWS implements native support for golang.
+* Small handler written in Python, but it may be rewritten/replaced at some point once AWS implements native support for golang.
 * It has assigned a IAM role and policy with a set of permissions to call various AWS services within the user's account.
-The permissions are the minimal set required for it to work without the need of passing any explicit AWS credentials or access keys.
+* The permissions are the minimal set required for it to work without the need of passing any explicit AWS credentials or access keys.
-* When executed it checks the latest version, downloads if not already present and runs the agent code(a golang binary)
+* When executed, it runs the agent code(a golang binary) also included in the Lambda function's code ZIP archive.

 ### agent ###

-* Stripped Golang binary, build into the Lambda function ZIP file.
+* Stripped Golang binary, bundled at build time into the Lambda function ZIP file.
 * It is executed from the Lambda function's Python wrapper.
 * Implements all the instance replacement logic.
   * The spot instances are created by duplicating the configuration of the